MahboobMMonza/Verilog-Simple-Combination-Lock-FSM/README.md

 The combination lock can be implemented using 5 states to accurately determine the correct sequence of actions.
-In addition to the 4 states mentioned in the [Design Functional Specifications](#functional-specifications) (ignoring the _**initial** locked_ state), an intermediary _incorrect_ state is used to track when a single incorrect attempt has been made.
+In addition to the 4 states mentioned in the [Design Functional Specifications](#functional-specifications) (ignoring the _**initial** locked_ state, this will be explained in the [Implementation](#Implementation-1) section), an intermediary _incorrect_ state is used to track when a single incorrect attempt has been made.
 This means that a 3-bit register must be used to track the current state.
 Another 4-bit register is needed to store the current lock combination code.
 The system could be optimized to use a 2-bit register to store the state instead by converting this incorrect flag into some kind of input, but this would complicate the logic and the optimization is unnecessary for the scale of this circuit.

 One of the main learning points of this circuit is how to apply sequential logic and finite state machines into circuit design; implementing the FSM logic is just part of the task.
 This logic needs to be combined with other sub-circuits to determine the 7-segment output, as well as update the password when it changes.
 Even checking for a correct code requires its own sub-circuit.

-The _**initial** locked_ state of the lock does not need to have its own special state in the FSM because the default code initialization and resetting can be done as part of separate circuitry and logic dealing with storing the combination code.
-The `initial` block is used to set the lock code to `0110` at the very beginning process, and the `always` block can reset the stored combination whenever the **Reset** button is pressed.

 Since the system uses a 50 MHz clock, timing everything with clock edges produces no noticeable changes for the user, while simplifying logic decisions in the design.